kabisa/theguild.nl/drafts/spice-up-your-server-side-rendered-apps-with-stimulus-and-turbolinks.md

 # 🌶 Spice up your server-side rendered apps with Stimulus and Turbolinks

 These days, SPA's (Single Page Applications) are an undeniable trend on the web.
-However, I personally think there are many use cases where a 'traditional' server-side rendered application still makes sense, for example for CRUD-style / admin applications or in general when your application doesn't require highly interactive features.
+However, I personally think there are many use cases where a 'traditional' server-side rendered application still makes sense.
+For example for CRUD-style / admin applications, or in general when your application doesn't require highly interactive features.

 For use cases like these, it's generally more convenient and faster to use server side rendering.
-Still, also these kinds of applications can benefit from small bits of interactivity like a `copy to clipboard` feature, selecting multiple checkboxes in a table at once etc.
+However, also these kind of applications can benefit from small bits of interactivity like a `copy to clipboard` feature, selecting multiple checkboxes in a table at once etc.

-[Stimulus](https://stimulusjs.org) is a relatively new Javascript framework designed specifically to be used with server-side rendered applications.
+[Stimulus](https://stimulusjs.org) is a relatively new Javascript framework designed specifically for server-side rendered applications.
 It provides tools to bind Javascript to your server-side rendered HTML.
 It's modest in feature set, but provides just the right tools, abstractions and conventions to add these little nuggests of interactivity to your application in a sane way.

 For example implementing a `Copy to clipboard` button looks something like this: